ELLIEAI7/Cliniscribe/desktop-app/BUILD_GUIDE.md

-# CliniScribe Build Guide
+# CogniScribe Build Guide

-How to build CliniScribe installers for all platforms.
+How to build CogniScribe installers for all platforms.

-## 📋 Quick Answer: Yes, CliniScribe Works on Windows!
+## 📋 Quick Answer: Yes, CogniScribe Works on Windows!

 **Built so far:**
 - ✅ macOS (ARM64 Apple Silicon)